VTimofeenko/confluence_poster/README.md

 ## `confluence_poster validate`

 Validates the provided settings.
-If 'online' is true - tries to fetch the space from the config using the supplied credentials.
+If 'online' flag is passed - tries to fetch the space from the config using the supplied credentials.

 **Usage**: